RoadieHQ/marketing-site/content/docs/tech-insights/introduction/index.md

 To enable Roadie Tech Insights, go to Administration → Settings → Plugins → Tech Insights, or navigate to `https://[organisation]/administration/settings/tech-insights` and tick the enabled box as shown below:

 ![Enable Tech Insights](./enable-tech-insights.png)

+## Users access

+Anyone who is part of the `roadie-backstage-admin` GitHub team will have CRUD access to Tech Insights.

+However, if you want to grant CRUD access to the feature to some users, but do not wish to make them parts of main admin group (`roadie-backstage-admin`), you can create a `roadie-tech-insights-admin` and add them as a members there.

+If it exists, anyone who is part of the `roadie-tech-insights-admin` GitHub group will have CRUD access to Tech Insights.

+By default, no other users will have access, unless you check 'Visible to all users' checkbox under Administration → Settings → Plugins → Tech Insights page.

+This will grant Read access to all users which are not part of `roadie-backstage-admin` nor `roadie-tech-insights-admin` groups.

 Once Roadie Tech Insights is enabled, you’ll find a link in the sidebar as below: